CUBRID/cubrid-manual/en/sql/trigger.rst

         UPDATE statement |
         DELETE statement

 *   *schema_name*: Specifies the schema name of the trigger.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *trigger_name*: specifies the name of the trigger to be defined.
 *   [ **STATUS** { **ACTIVE** | **INACTIVE** } ]: Defines the state of the trigger (if not defined, the default value is **ACTIVE**).